kfdf/intrusive-index/README.md

 nextValue(): T | undefined
 ```

 This method returns the next value if it is available, or `undefined` otherwise.
-Used internally by the `Sequence` instances.
+It is essentially the same as `next().value`.
+Used internally by chained `sequence` instances.

 ### consumers

 ```ts
 toArray(): T[]
 forEach(callback: (value: T, i: number) => void): void